 Few things instill that dreaded feeling quite like an official letter from the Department of Labor (DOL) or Internal Revenue Service (IRS).
 Your heart creeps up to your throat; your head begins to spin; and panic sets in as you wonder what in the world you are going to do now.
 It doesn’t have to be this way and we will explore how to turn these feelings of dread into ones of confidence.

 What do the DOL and IRS have to do with my retirement plan?

 The DOL and IRS are two of the governmental agencies that have jurisdiction over qualified retirement plans; and together they generally audit over 20,000 plans a year.
 According to the most recent statistics provided by the DOL, there are nearly 640,000 defined contribution plans in the U.S. (513,000 of those being 401(k) plans), covering more than 88 million participants with total assets of $4.5 trillion.
-To put that into perspective, the GDP on United Kingdom is $2.7 million – that is four whole countries!
-So even though you might feel like the government is picking on the little guy, their focus is maintaining the integrity of the entire American retirement system.
+To put that into perspective, the GDP in the United Kingdom is $2.7 million – that's four whole countries!
+So, even though you might feel like the government is picking on the little guy, their focus is maintaining the integrity of the entire American retirement system.

 Are there differences in what each agency is responsible for?

 Yes, each agency has separate responsibilities in overseeing retirement plans.

 The DOL’s main focus is to ensure that all promised benefits are being provided to participants and that plan fiduciaries are acting on the plan’s best interest instead of their own.
 Specific areas of interest include (but are not limited to) the following:

 - Verifying the timely distribution of plan notices to participants;

 - Confirming timely deposits of employee deferrals and/or loan payments;